INFNTYdev/simply-datetime/README.md

 <br/>

 ### ***About***
 Datetime is one of the most commonly used features in software development projects.
 Whether it's for logging events, scheduling tasks, or tracking user activity, the ability to work with date and time can be powerful.
 The standard C++ library offers the *\<chrono>* header to handle datetime, but it often becomes a pain considering the style of the standard library and its complex design.
 Simply Datetime aims to step in and provide a more intuitive and consistent API that makes it easier to perform datetime related operations.
-Less time and resources can be spent on abstracting and implementing datetime into projects, and more spent on whats important - the product.
+Less time and resources can be spent on abstracting and implementing datetime in projects, and more spent on whats important - the product.

 <br/>